blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/priest.md

 [1]: Spell is found in the Spell Compendium Volume 1
 ```

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

 ### Channel Divinity
 As the discipline in your domain grows solid, your deity offers up a domain-specific ability.
-Using channel divinity uses an action and expends 2 hit dice.
+Using channel divinity uses an action and expends 2 stamina dice.

 #### Holy Light (Light Domain)
 You outstretch your arms and a 60 foot diameter cylinder that extends from the